antoniomika/sish/README.md

   -sish.httpspems string
         The location of pem files for HTTPS (fullchain.pem and privkey.pem) (default "ssl/") -sish.httpsport int
-        The port to use for https command output -sish.idletimeout int
+        Override the port used for HTTPS conections -sish.idletimeout int
         Number of seconds to wait for activity before closing a connection (default 5) -sish.keysdir string